vaginessa/dns-wiki/FAQ.md

 IP6TABLES=/system/bin/ip6tables
 IPTABLES=/system/bin/iptables

 # Maybe need to change $IPTABLES to iptables if there are troubles apply them
 $IPTABLES -t nat -I OUTPUT -p tcp --dport 53 -j DNAT --to-destination 208.67.222.222:53
 $IPTABLES -t nat -I OUTPUT -p udp --dport 53 -j DNAT --to-destination 208.67.222.222:53</pre>

-> Only _Google Puplic DNS_ supports IPv6 atm!
-So uncheck IPv6 in your kernel (if checked!) or disable via custom script.
+> Only _Google Puplic DNS_ supports native IPv6 atm!
+So uncheck IPv6 in your kernel (if checked!) or disable it via custom script.

 > If you still like external apps, you should take a look at DNS Forwarder and Override DNS [tested, working on 4.4.4] which does more or less the same.
 That may solve some problems on Android 4.4/L but there is no guarantee, some ROM's may handle it different (still buggy/limitation).